Alexander Butterfield: Role as deputy assistant

 As deputy assistant to the president, Butterfield was Haldeman's chief assistant.
 His first few days in the White House were difficult.
 Butterfield did not meet the president for 13 days.
 When Haldeman finally introduced Butterfield to Nixon, their meeting was short and awkward.
 Haldeman then left for California, leaving Butterfield in charge of the White House staff for four days.

 During the second meeting with Butterfield, Nixon was rude and condescending, and Butterfield nearly resigned.
 The following day, however, Nixon was cordial and witty, and Butterfield resolved to stay at the White House.
 Butterfield, who came to like Nixon immensely, nevertheless felt the president was an "ignorant boor, a bumpkin".
 Initially, when meeting with Nixon, Butterfield had to mimic Haldeman's mannerisms and to duplicate his managerial style.
 Everything Haldeman and Butterfield did was designed to make Nixon feel comfortable and relaxed, never surprised or "spooked".
 Haldeman told him, "If you don't do things exactly as I do, it could upset [Nixon]."

 Next to Haldeman, Butterfield was the most powerful aide in the White House.
-He met with Nixon and Haldeman every day at 2 P.M. to plan the following day's activities.
+He met with Nixon and Haldeman every day at 2 p.m. to plan the following day's activities.
 He "completely controlled" what paperwork Nixon saw and logged memos.
 He accompanied Haldeman on all domestic trips, co-supervised traveling White House staff with Haldeman, and ran the White House when Haldeman and Nixon went on foreign trips.

 Every meeting the president attended required "talking points" for Nixon written by an appropriate staff person as well as an after-meeting summary by that person, and Butterfield oversaw the process by which both documents were completed and filed.
 Butterfield also oversaw all FBI investigations requested by the White House, which included routine background checks of potential employees as well as politically motivated investigations.
-Other than Haldeman, no one had a more intimate knowledge of Nixon's working style, the daily operations of the White House, what Nixon may have read, or who Nixon may have met.
+Other than Haldeman, no one had a more intimate knowledge of Nixon's working style, the daily operations of the White House, what Nixon may have read, or whom Nixon may have met.

 Butterfield was also the person who primarily managed people as they met with Nixon.
 This included ensuring people arrived on time, and that they did not stay too long.
 Butterfield also oversaw Nixon's often-distant relationship with his wife, Pat.
 Late in 1970, the president's aides lost confidence in Constance C. Stuart, Pat Nixon's staff director and press secretary, and Butterfield was assigned responsibility for overseeing the First Lady's events and publicity.
 The day after the 1972 presidential election, Pat Nixon confronted her husband over what she perceived to be Oval Office interference with her staff.
 Deputy assistant to the president Dwight Chapin and later Butterfield were appointed to act as liaison between the two staffs.